boazsegev/website_host_wild/source/recital.md

 On stage with me you will listen to (in order of score notation):

-* The Amazing Leanne Mosher - vocals, guitar and joy.
+* The Amazing Leanne Moser - vocals, guitar and joy.
 * The Great Weijun Yang - guitar and soul.
 * The Brilliant Gai Trax - bass and heart.
 * The Distinguished Taiki Miyazawa - drums and kindness.